PhotoPay/photopay-ios/README.md

 ### Prerequisites for creating customised build

-In order to create customised build of BlinkID SDK, you will need following tools:
+In order to create customised build of PhotoPay SDK, you will need following tools:

 - XCode and latest iOS SDK
 - CMake - you can install it from Homebrew with `brew install cmake`, or you can download it from [official page](https://cmake.org/download/)